Reading for Simchat Torah

 Moses decreed a fast upon himself and drew a circle around himself from which he would not be removed until the edict of his death was revoked.
 What else did Moses do at that moment?
 He covered himself with sackcloth and rolled in the dust, then he engaged in prayer and supplication before the Holy One, blessed be He, until heaven and earth and the orders of creation were shaken, and they worried lest the Holy One, blessed be He, had decided to change the order of His world.
-But a divine echo was heard to say: The Holy One, blessed be He, has not chosen to change the order of His world; rather, “In His hand is the soul of every living thing and the spirit of every mortal man” (Job 12:10), and who is a “man” but Moses, as was said, “And the man is Moses, most humble…” (Numbers 12:3).
+But a divine echo was heard to say: The Holy One, blessed be He, has not chosen to change the order of His world; rather, “In His hand is the soul of every living thing and the spirit of every mortal man” (Job 12:10), and who is a “man” but Moses, as was said, “And the man is Moses, very humble…” (Numbers 12:3).

 Then Moses took this stand before the Holy One, blessed be He: Master of the universe, You well know my effort and my pain over Israel that they might believe in Your Name and observe your mitzvoth.
 I comforted myself to think that just as I have seen their suffering so may I see their blessing.
 Now that their blessing has arrived, to inherit the Land, You say to me, “You may not cross over this Jordan” (Deuteronomy 3:27)!
 You would thus falsify Your Torah, as is written therein, “You shall pay him his wage (grant him his reward) before the end of the day, for he is poor and his life depends on his receiving his reward; otherwise he would be justified in complaining against you to the Eternal, and you would be deserving of condemnation” (Deuteronomy 24:15)!
-In this case I appeal for due compensation for the forty years of work in which I labored until they became a holy and faithful people, as the prophet said, “Judah still rules with God and is faithful with the holy ones” (Hosea 12:1).
+In this case I appeal for due compensation for the forty years of work in which I labored until they became and remained a holy and faithful people, as the Prophet said, “Judah still rules with God and is faithful with the holy ones” (Hosea 12:1).

 As a last resort, with only an hour left for him to live, Moses supplicated the Holy One, blessed be He: If You do not allow me to enter the Land of Israel, let me at least remain in this world, “Let me live and not die” (Psalms 118:17)!
 Said the Holy One, blessed be He, to Moses: If I do not let you die in this world, how can I then revive your life in the world to come?
-Not only that, He continued, but you would be falsifying My Torah, as is written therein by your very hand, “I cause death and I grant life; if I have wounded, I may still heal; and none can be rescued from My hand” (Psalms 32:39)!
+Not only that, He continued, but you would be falsifying My Torah, as is written therein by your very hand, “I cause death and I grant life; if I have wounded, I may still heal; and none can be rescued from My hand” (Deuteronomy 32:39)!

 Yet Moses offered another type of supplication: Master of the universe, if You do not grant me entrance to the Land of Israel, allow me to live like one of the beasts of the field, who eat grass and drink water, being sustained to live and perceive the world!
 “Enough already!”
 He answered.
 Still Moses pleaded: Master of the universe, if not, then allow me to remain in this world like one of the birds, who fly to all four corners of the earth, gathering their food every day and night then returning to their nests!
 “Enough already!”
 He answered.
 “Enough already?”
 “Enough of your speaking!”
 When Moses realized that no creature could save him from the inevitability of death, at that moment he declared: “The Rock, His work is perfect, all of His ways are just, faithful God, without unrighteousness, true and upright is He” (Deuteronomy 32:4).